-Undergraduate students should go the Loyola University Research Opportunities Program (LUROP) home page and click on apply now—it will direct you to the application portal to apply to the Research Mentoring Program.
+- Undergraduate students should go to the Loyola University Research Opportunities Program (LUROP) home page and click on apply now—it will direct you to the application portal to apply to the Research Mentoring Program.

-NOTE: The undergraduate call for applications begins in late January.
-You may click here to view a list of the Graduate Student Projects available for 2013.
-Undergraduates must currently be in their Sophomore or Junior year, available to work during summer (this program must be your first priority during the summer), and interested in attending graduate school to participate in the program.
+- View the Graduate Student Projects for 2018.
+Undergraduates must be available to work during summer (this program must be your first priority during the summer), and interested in attending graduate school to participate in the program.

 Program Components Include:

-Required Meetings: Meetings with graduate and undergraduate student participants and the Assistant Dean—an introduction meeting where participants learn about the requirements and goals of the program, a joint presentation meeting where the undergraduates learn about the graduate experiences of the doctoral students, undergraduate meeting with Associate Director of Graduate Admissions, and a final presentation meeting where the graduate and undergraduate team share research accomplishments with the group.
+Required Meetings: Meetings with graduate and undergraduate student participants and the Associate Dean—an introduction meeting where participants learn about the requirements and goals of the program, a joint presentation meeting where the undergraduates learn about the graduate experiences of the doctoral students, undergraduate meeting with Interim Director of Graduate Admissions, and a final presentation meeting where the graduate and undergraduate team share research accomplishments with the group.